 They fell with their faces to the foe.

-Led by the mounted Barossa Light Horse Division, the service commences with an historical re-enactment catafalque party – Re-enact SA, followed by the Scotch College Pipes and Drums band.
-Walford Girls Choir will provide a moving rendition of Flanders in the Field and the National Anthem, prior to the Last Post at 11am and the poignant one minute of silence.
+Led by the mounted Barossa Light Horse Division the service commences with a catafalque party consisting of cadets from the three armed forces, Re-enact SA and accompanied by the Scotch College pipes and drums band.
+Walford Girls choir provide a moving rendition of Flanders in the Field and our National Anthem prior to the Last Post.

 Along with official guests, you are invited to place your wreath or personal tribute at the Cross of Remembrance.